Szajkoggg/GLI-HW/README.md

 3. Type "npm i" in terminal to install dependencies
 4. Type "npm start" in terminal to run the application

-this should initialize the project in http://localhost:3000
+this should initialize the project on http://localhost:3000

 ## Dependencies